carpentries/docs.carpentries.org/source/handbooks/instructors.md

 Trainees who miss an event in full without cancelling within 7 days (no-show) or who miss part of an event but do not request a makeup opportunity within 7 days are ineligible to register for a new training event using the same registration code.
 Trainees interested in completing training may contact [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) to be advised on their options for re-admission.

+### Checkout Extensions Policy

+Trainees are asked to complete checkout within 90 days of attending an Instructor Training event.
+Having a deadline is necessary to support busy people in prioritising a goal we all care about.
+However, it is sometimes necessary for trainees to postpone completing checkout.

+Trainees who are unable to complete checkout within the 90-day deadline should contact us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) to request an extension.
+Extensions may be granted up to one year after the checkout deadline.
+After one year, you may contact instructor.training@carpentries.org to explore opportunities to re-take the training.

 ## Offboarding

 If you are no longer interested in receiving emails about upcoming